allegheny-college-infm-350-spr-2023/generating-with-grammars/README.md

 # Prompt 4: Generating with Grammars

-> "
+> "How can you make a language different so that in the process of learning it, you have to look at the world in a different way."
 >
-> Allison Parrish, "Commonplace: Conversations (with Rachel Zucker)"
+> Allison Parrish, "Interview with Allison Parrish" on [_esoteric.codes_](https://esoteric.codes/blog/interview-with-allison-parrish)
+> )

 ## Readings